flutter/website/src/docs/cookbook/forms/text-field-changes.md

 ### Create a function to print the latest value

-Now, we'll need a function that should run every time the text changes!
-In this example, we'll create a method that prints out the current value of the text field.
+You need a function to run every time the text changes.

-This method will live inside our `_MyCustomFormState` class.
+Create a method in the `_MyCustomFormState` class that prints out the current value of the text field.

 <!-- skip -->
 ```dart